marekch96/helmet_detection_mc_masters/README.md

 # Motorcycle and helmet detection end-user website
-An end-user website runs trained by the author YOLOv8 model to detecttwo types of objects: motorcycles and helmets.
+An end-user website runs trained by the author [YOLOv8](https://docs.ultralytics.com/) model to detect two types of objects: motorcycles and helmets.
 There are two types of files allowed:
 - images in ".jpg" format
 - videos in ".mp4" format

+The images used for the model training are corresponding classes of object retrieved from [Open Images Datset V7](https://storage.googleapis.com/openimages/web/index.html) API.

 ![Website head](_website_head.png)
 To run the web application follow these four steps: